janlionly/flutter_dev_colorized_log/README.md

 Dev.exeFatal('Message', tag: 'mytag');

 /// V 2.2.0 Fast print mode for better console output performance
-/// Defaults to true in debug mode (kDebugMode), false in release mode Dev.useFastPrint = true; // Use print() instead of debugPrint() for faster output (default in debug mode) Dev.useFastPrint = false; // Use debugPrint() for safer logging with throttling (default in release mode)
+/// V 2.4.0 Changed default from kDebugMode to false for safer logging by default Dev.useFastPrint = false; // Use debugPrint() for safer logging with throttling (default) Dev.useFastPrint = true; // Use print() instead of debugPrint() for faster output
 // Note: debugPrint throttles output (~800 chars at a time) to prevent log loss
 //       print is faster but may lose logs if output is too frequent
 //
 // Recommendation:
+// - Use batched logging (useBatchedLogging) instead for better performance without risk
-// - Development: true (default in debug mode) for faster feedback
+// - Development: false (default) for safer logging, or enable batched logging
-// - Production/Testing: false (default in release mode) for safer logging
+// - Production/Testing: false (default) for safer logging

 /// V 2.2.0 newline replacement for better search visibility in the console
 /// Defaults to true in debug mode (kDebugMode), false in release mode